 Nelson House has a warden and deputy wardens who are responsible for pastoral care for first-year undergraduate students (freshers).
 They are supported by senior residents who live at Nelson House and are on call to help with any issues that arise whether personal, social or academic.

 The Junior Common Room (JCR) Committee is elected from the student residents in the first term and is a great way to get involved, organising balls, pub quizzes, evenings for overseas students, open mic nights, intramural sports, plays and whatever else you have the enthusiasm for.
 If you do not have the time to organise events in hall, you can still benefit by joining in!
-The JCR are also the voice of the student residents on the Bar and Hall Committee where they can raise any issues of concern.
+The JCR are also the voice of the student residents on the Bar Hall Advisory Committee where they can raise any issues of concern.

 At a glance

 Tenancy: 43 weeks, 12 Sept 2015 - 9 July 2016.
 Tenancy covers the duration of the academic year.

 |Single no basin||178||£5,514 or £128/week|